Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Implementation Details

-\paragraph{Model Configuration.} We train four model scales based on the Qwen2.5-Instruct series: 0.5B, 1.5B, 3B, and 7B parameters.
+\textbf{Model Configuration.} All CRAFT policy models are initialized from the Qwen2.5-Instruct series~\cite{qwen2.5}; we train four scales: 0.5B, 1.5B, 3B, and 7B parameters.
 All models use bfloat16 precision with Flash Attention 2 for memory-efficient training.
 For SFT baselines, we fine-tune each model on the same training data using standard cross-entropy loss with a learning rate of 2e-5 and 3 epochs.

-\paragraph{Judge Model.} We employ \textbf{Qwen3-Max}~\cite{qwen3} as the LLM judge for both the faithfulness reward $R_{\mathrm{faith}}$ during training and the Faithfulness metric during evaluation.
-The judge is prompted with the query, retrieved documents, and the model's trace, and returns binary scores for each applicable audit dimension.
-We use temperature 0.0 for deterministic judge outputs.
-Because Qwen3-Max serves dual roles as reward provider and evaluator, it is excluded from all performance comparisons.
-We verify that this dual usage does not bias our conclusions through cross-judge evaluation with Gemini-2.5-Flash (Appendix~\ref{sec:cross_judge}).
+\textbf{Judge Model.} All primary judge calls in the reported experiments use \textbf{Qwen3-30B-A3B}~\cite{qwen3}: this includes online calls that produce $R_{\mathrm{faith}}$ during GRPO and offline calls that compute the main-table Faithfulness metric.
+Training and evaluation nevertheless use separate data flows.
+During training, the judge scores newly sampled policy completions and the mean of the applicable binary checks enters the GRPO reward, providing graded feedback.
+During evaluation, a frozen checkpoint first generates traces for benchmark evaluation samples; Qwen3-30B-A3B then re-judges those saved traces at temperature 0.0, without reusing training rewards or training traces.
+Every evaluation trace receives one binary \texttt{overall\_consistency} verdict, and dataset-level Faithfulness is the pass rate over all evaluation traces.

+\textbf{Evaluation Aggregation.} For each benchmark, we report the mean over ten 1,000-example evaluation runs.
+The same method--variant--dataset aggregate is reused wherever it appears in multiple tables.